She Chinese: Phonology

-She is a very dialectally uniform language.
+Shanke is a very dialectally uniform language.
 Like many southern Chinese languages, it has syllables with stop codas, traditionally considered as part of a separate tone class.
 Much like its sister branch Hakka Chinese, it has the same three nasal codas as well as three stop codas.
 However, the /k/ coda has evolved into a glottal stop.

 Consonants

-In addition to the consonants listed below, She also has a null initial, often realized as a glottal stop.
+In addition to the consonants listed below, Shanke also has a null initial, often realized as a glottal stop.